CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa/qa_cmaq_run_pcluster.md

   libavformat-dev libswscale-dev
 ```

 ncdf4 package REQUIRES the netcdf library be version 4 or above, AND installed with HDF-5 support (i.e., the netcdf library must be compiled with the --enable-netcdf-4 flag).
-If you don't want to install the full version of netcdf-4 with HDF-5 support, then please install the old, deprecated ncdf package instead.

-ERROR: configuration failed for package ‘ncdf4’ * removing ‘/usr/lib64/R/library/ncdf4’

-building netcdf with HDF5 support requires curl.
+Building netcdf with HDF5 support requires curl.

 ```
 sudo apt-get install curl